Summary

 Spain has a comprehensive social security system which provides a range of old age, invalidity, sickness, unemployment and other social benefits, including family allowances and income guarantees.
 Entitlement to benefits generally derives from and individual’s contribution history, although some benefits arise due to residence in Spain.

-Although the headline contribution rates of Spanish social security are high, the low level of income at which contributions are capped means that for more highly paid inbounds, paying Spanish contributions can be considerably cheaper than remaining insured under their home country scheme.
+Although the headline contribution rates of Spanish social security are high, the low level of income at which most contributions are capped means that for more highly paid inbounds, paying Spanish contributions can be considerably cheaper than remaining insured under their home country scheme.

 Details